 Then I found the CycleGAN

-A friend who also programs with AI asked me about Style Transfer, I mentioned, “Wouldn’t it be great if there was a process that could link two images?”
-I have an unusual dataset as I have both the photograph I worked from AND the painting for hundreds of paintings I have done over the past decade.
-Would it be possible to create a more mindful Style Transfer process could then be applied to new images.
+A friend who also uses AI in his art asked me about Style Transfer, I mentioned, “Instead wouldn’t it be great if there was a process that could link two images?”
+I explained to him that I have an unusual dataset as I have both the photograph I worked from (as per my 2015 daily painting project) AND the painting for hundreds of paintings I have done over the past decade.
+I daydreamed what if it would be possible to create a more mindful Style Transfer process could then be applied to new images.
 Rather than the existing examples of Old Masters work being applied to unrelated photographs.

 Within a week of daydreaming about this out loud, I discovered the CycleGAN by Jun-Yan Zhu.
 My current understanding of the CycleGAN is that it does back and forth image processing (generation and assessment) to train itself .
 And although it touts that it can be used with an unaligned dataset like zebras and horses, which is valuable for most applications.
 I was most interested in this algorithm because the dataset can be aligned.

 What is a GAN?

 Generative Adversarial Networks (GANs) are a fascinating process first introduced in 2014 by Ian Goodfellow et al. There is a generation algorithm that creates ideas and an adversarial algorithm that assesses the idea like a critic.
 They both train and improve in tandem.
 Not unlike the split personality of an artist working tirelessly in their studio – painting and being a critic.
 There are YouTube videos out there that do fantastic jobs at explaining GANs, my go-to resource is Siraj Raval.